myuid0/jekyll-dash/_posts/2022-02-15-personal-notes.md

 # Port

-Port is a location where information is sent.
+Port is where information is sent.
 Ports are software-based, each port is associated with a specific process or service.

 There are 65,535 ports, for example 22 -> SSH